AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 ### Modify Design {#modify-design}

-The DESIGN panel allows the modification of the theme :
+The DESIGN panel allows the modification of the theme:

 * [Community Group Theme](#community-group-theme)
 * [Community Group Branding](#community-group-branding)